Erna long-range reconnaissance group: Formation of the Erna platoon

-The Germans gave the group the name "Erna", and two German liaison officers - Oberleutnant Reinhardt and Sonderführer Schwarze - had also joined the group.
-Erna was armed by and wearing the uniform of the Finnish army.
+The Germans gave the group the name "Erna".
+Two German liaison officers, Oberleutnant Reinhardt and Sonderführer Schwarze, also joined the group.
+Erna was armed by and wore the uniform of the Finnish Army.
 The two Germans in charge wanted Erna to pledge allegiance to the Führer.
 However, Colonel Kurg strongly opposed this; he insisted that they were not Germans but Estonian volunteers, ready to co-operate, but without any commitments to Hitler.
-An agreement was reached that being in the service of the Finnish army, Erna should give the oath of loyalty to Finland.
+An agreement was reached that being in the service of the Finnish Army, Erna should give the oath of loyalty to Finland.
 Accordingly, on 24 July 1941, the 15 specially trained men and 52 volunteers took an oath of allegiance to Finland.

 Action

 On the night of 10 July the platoon made a seaborne landing on the northern coast of Estonia with 42 men arriving onshore and hiding in the Kautla Marshes 60 km south east of Tallinn.
 Another 17 team members were parachuted in on 28 July.
 The group's task was to perform reconnaissance deep behind Red Army lines for the Finnish Army but it turned to saving around 2,000 civilians hiding in the Kautla woods by allowing them to escape while the outnumbered Erna force engaged Soviet NKVD Destruction Battalions in a fierce battle on 31 July to 1 August 1941.
 On 4 August, the platoon was ordered to cross the frontline and terminate their activities.
 A total of 32 men were lost, either killed or missing in action.